 This is another great option for fans of faster playing guitars.
 The neck is designed for speed, and the overall design is packed with heavy metal attitude.
 The alnico pickups are fantastic, and the parallel/series switching provides an entirely new range of tones not found on other LP style guitars.

-We opened up the Kramer Assault 220 to find a great looking LP style guitar just dripping with attitude.
+We opened up the Kramer Assault 220 to find a great-looking LP-style guitar just dripping with attitude.
 Our test model was finished in a stunning gloss black with bright red binding, inlay and pickups, all of which really set off the look.

 The neck was a Speed SlimTaper C, which is Gibson’s fastest profile.
-It was slick, and felt great in the hand.
-Beginners will find that it’s comfortable, and more advanced guitarists will love the fast play that it affords.
+It was slick and felt great in the hand.
+Beginners will find that it’s comfortable, and more advanced guitarists will love the fast play it affords.
 Like the Les Paul Studio we reviewed, it also had a rosewood fretboard, although in this case it had been stained to appear darker.

-Verdict: The Kramer Assault 220 is another great metal focused LP style guitar.
+Verdict: The Kramer Assault 220 is another great metal-focused LP-style guitar.
 The Floyd Rose is pretty uncommon on this style, but if it’s a feature you’re into, this is the most affordable way to get into divebombs on a Les.
-We loved the finish (especially the red accents), and the overall feel was great.
-Tonally it was pretty versatile thanks to the parallel/series pull/push knob, and we couldn’t have asked for a more comfortable guitar.
+We loved the finish (especially the red accents) and the overall feel was great.
+Tonally, it was pretty versatile thanks to the parallel/series pull/push knob, and we couldn’t have asked for a more comfortable guitar.

 All the basics done right on this homage to the classic Les Paul design.